Flutterwave/Node-v3/documentation/subaccount.md

 const updateSubaccount = async () => {
   try {
     const payload = {
-      id: '2181', //This is the unique id of the subaccount you want to update.
-It is returned in the call to create a subaccount as data.id
+      id: '2181', //This is the unique id of the subaccount you want to delete.
+It is returned in the call to create a subaccount as data.id.
     };

     const response = await flw.Subaccount.delete(payload);